-Length of Leave and Approval Required: Up to twelve (12) months, in combination with FMLA, may be granted upon the recommendation of the Executive Director for Business & Government Relations and the approval of the President.
+Length of Leave and Approval Required: Up to twelve (12) months, in combination with FMLA, may be granted upon the recommendation of the Executive Director for Business & Government Relations and approval by the President.

 Employees not reinstated on or before the end of the approved leave are terminated as a resignation.